LadyMalande/RDFtoCSVWAPI/README.md

 <img src="images/onlycURL.png" alt="curl usage in cmd line" >
 </a>

-Generated cURL is located under the parameters of method.
+Generated cURL is located under the parameters of method in Swagger UI.
 You need to first click on Try it out, fill in the desired parameters and then click on Execute.
 Then the cURL is generated:
 ```sh
 curl -X 'GET' 'http://localhost:8080/csv?url=https%3A%2F%2Fw3c.github.io%2Fcsvw%2Ftests%2Ftest005.ttl' -H 'accept: application/octet-stream'